HSTS

 IETF, Fremont, California, United States

-The HTTP Strict Transport Security (HSTS) standard ensures that a user's browser always connects to a website using HTTPS.
+The HTTP Strict Transport Security (HSTS) standard is a web security mechanism that ensures a user's browser always connects to a website using HTTPS, preventing insecure HTTP access.

 According to our data, HSTS is the 4th most popular networking technology on the web.